AgoRapide/AgoRapide/AgoRapideSample/Scripts/_ReadMe.txt

 and from jquery.com as
   https://code.jquery.com/jquery-3.1.1.min.js

-AgoRapide should work with all JQuery versions >= 1.8.2
+AgoRapide should work with all JQuery versions >= 1.8.2.
+The default version used is 3.1.1.

 If you want to use a different JQuery version than 3.1.1 then remember to change the configuration value for ScriptRelativePaths.
 This is done when initializing AgoRapide.Core.Configuration in Startup.cs: